tercen/starter_guide/docs/workflow.md

 ![alt text](img/starter_guide_workflow_1.jpg)

+!!! note
-NOTE: Pre-defined workflows can be selected here.
+    Pre-defined workflows can be selected here.
 These are called Templates.
 Templates are used to standardize pipelines so that the set-up for routine analysis is speeded up and repeatability is ensured by using the same analysis steps for each experiment.

 Typically a Tercen analysis would start with a Template, but, for the purpose of this training exercise we will NOT select a template at this point